 Note: Seating is limited.
 Pre-registration is required 48 hours (two days) prior to the presentation.
 We reserve the right to cancel and reschedule the presentation if registrations fail to meet the minimum participation level.
 Refunds will be offered only for cancellations received more than 24 hours in advance of the presentation.
 If you must cancel within 24 hours we will apply your registration fee to attendance at a future presentation.

-Through a grant by Detroit Wayne Mental Health Authority and supported by Michigan Department of Health and Human Services, Community Housing Network will give five Getting My Own Address Overview presentations in Wayne County in 2017.
-Information on locations, dates, times and registration can be found here.
+Through a grant by Detroit Wayne Mental Health Authority and supported by Michigan Department of Health and Human Services, Community Housing Network will give Getting My Own Address Overview presentations in Wayne County in 2017.
+Additional information can be found here.

 Housing Planning for People with Disabilities: In-depth Training Series